ewecke/gitHubTest-1/README.md

-This line has been added in the branch "branch3-mariam". this line has ben add in the branch "test_1-edgar"
+This line has been added in the branch "branch3-mariam". this line has ben add in the branch "test_2-edgar" this line has ben add in the branch "test_2-edgar"